w3c/wg-effectiveness/process.md

 It's recommended to include some other information such as details on implementations, changes to requirements or dependencies with other groups.
 A full list of goals an exclusions is included in the [W3C Process Document](https://w3c.github.io/w3process/#transition-reqs).

+### Moving Backwards in the Recommendation Track
-Both the Director and AC decisions could send the document back to a previous stage on The Recommendations Track.
+Both the [Director](#the-director) and [AC](#advisory-committee-ac) decisions could send the document back to a previous stage on The Recommendations Track.
 It is possible and common for the Director and AC to suggest changes which sends the document back to the Public Working Draft stage.

+### Stopping Progress in the Recommendation Track
-The W3C and / or the Director can stop the advancement of a draft at any stage; the AC will be made aware if this happens.
-Recommendations may become Obsolete or Resinded.
+The W3C and / or the [Director](#the-director) can stop the advancement of a draft at any stage; the [AC](#advisory-committee-ac) will be made aware if this happens.
 For more information on these and detail breakdowns of the recommendation flow please see the [W3C Process Document](https://w3c.github.io/w3process/#maturity-levels).

-## Reviewing Documents
+## Reviewing Documents and Wide Review
 Documents can be reviewed as soon as they are published.
 Sending reviews in early is always advised.
 W3C participants often state that a document should receive "Wide Review"; but this term is not defined by the [W3C Process Document](https://w3c.github.io/w3process/#wide-review).

 Generally, all stakeholders of the Web Community should have the ability to review the document.
-An annoucnement will be made on [public-review-announce@w3.org](mailto:public-review-announce@w3.org) and the reposnible Working Group should also make requests to [Horizontal Groups](https://www.w3.org/Guide/Charter.html#horizontal-review) (e.g. TAG and the Privacy Interest Group) to gain their reviews.
+An annoucnement will be made on [public-review-announce@w3.org](mailto:public-review-announce@w3.org) and the responsible Working Group should also make requests to [Horizontal Groups](https://www.w3.org/Guide/Charter.html#horizontal-review) (e.g. TAG and the Privacy Interest Group) to gain their reviews.
 The group should do everything it can to ensure all group participants, implementers, affected industry players, the Horizontal Groups and the general public have had adaquate time and instruction to review the document.

-When the Director reviews the document during a [Transition Request](#) they will check that the correct level of reviews has been achieved.
+When the [Director](#the-director) reviews the document during a [Transition Request](#transition-requests-and-moving-between-track-stages) they will check that the correct level of reviews have been achieved.

+### Correction Classes
+The [W3C Process Document](https://w3c.github.io/w3process/#correction-classes) defines some classes of document changes which gives reviewers some aid in deciding whether the document status has to change (for example, a document at the Proposed Recommendation stage may need to go back to Working Draft).

 ## Implementation Experience
 ***Adaquate implementation experience*** is required to progress documents to W3C Recommendation.
 There is no checklist for "adaquate implementation experience", but group participants should strive to gather implementations that are publicly deployed, matching the proposed draft, and implemented by those other than the draft authors.
 For full guidelines see the [W3C Process Document](https://w3c.github.io/w3process/#implementation-experience).

-## Document Changes
-The [W3C Process Document](https://w3c.github.io/w3process/#correction-classes) defines some classes of document changes which gives reviewers some aid in deciding whether the document status has to change (for example, a document at the Proposed Recommendation stage may need to go back to Working Draft).

 ## Ending a Document
 Working on a document can end at any time.

 ## Modifying a W3C Recommendation
 [@todo: include image from 6.7]

+### Revised Recommendation (Edited and Amended Recommendations)
 Errors may be found in a document after it has progressed to W3C Recommendation.
 In these instances a Working Group will keep a record of the error.
 The group will also provide details of the error with associated tests linked to the document in some way.
 The most common way is another published document which links to the W3C Recommendation.
-The Working Group will then [revise the recommendation](#) to correct the error.
+The Working Group will then revise the recommendation to correct the error.

-### Revised Recommendation (Edited and Amended Recommendations)
-A Working Group can request republication of a revised recommendation to cover any identified errors or other issues identified after a document has progressed to W3C Recommendation.
 If a Working Group has already closed, then the W3C can request the change.

-Editorial changes can be progressed without going back to another stage in the [Recommendation Track](#).
-[Substantive changes](https://w3c.github.io/w3process/#substantive-change) can require the document to go back to [Candidate Recommendation](#) or, when a Working Group no longer exists, a "Candidate Amended Recommendation".
+Editorial changes can be progressed without going back to another stage in the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
+[Substantive changes](https://w3c.github.io/w3process/#substantive-change) can require the document to go back to [Candidate Recommendation](#candidate-recommendation) or, when a Working Group no longer exists, a "Candidate Amended Recommendation".

 If the Working Group edited the document the recommendation becomes an "Edited Recommendation".
 If the W3C requested and completed the changes the document becomes an "Amended Recommendation".

-All [Transition Request](#) requirements apply to revised recommendations as they do for any other stage of the [Recommendation Track](#).
+All [Transition Request](#transition-requests-and-moving-between-track-stages) requirements apply to revised recommendations as they do for any other stage of the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).

 ### Rescinded, Obsolete or Superseded Recommendations
 The W3C could decide that a W3C Recommendation is no longer recommended.
-There are three ways of categorising these Recommendations which have become non-reccomended:
+There are three ways of categorising these Recommendations which have become non-recommended:

-* An "Obsolete Recommendation" if it is either no longer often used on the web or doesn't represent best practices.
+* An "Obsolete Recommendation" if it is either no longer often used on the Web or doesn't represent best practices.
 These continue to exist as W3C Recommendations but are not recommended for future implementations.
 They may be restored to a Recommendation.
 * A "Superseded Recommendation" if it's been replaced with a newer specification.
 These continue to exist as W3C Recommendations but are not recommended for future implementations.
 They may be restored to a Recommendation.
 * A "Rescinded Recommendation" is a document which W3C no longer endorses, and will never restore to a Recommendation.

-There will be an [AC Review](#) for any request for a W3C Recommendation to become obsolete, superceded or rescinded.
-[The Director](#) will notify the [AC](#), Working Group Chairs and the public of the request, detailing where to find the Recommendation and the rationale for the request.
+There will be an [AC Review](#ac-reviews) for any request for a W3C Recommendation to become obsolete, superceded or rescinded.
+[The Director](#the-director) will notify the [AC](#advisory-committee-ac), Working Group Chairs and the public of the request, detailing where to find the Recommendation and the rationale for the request.
 All stakeholders (including the AC and the public) will have at least 28 days after the Director's announcement to send in their reviews.
 Please see the [W3C Process Document](https://w3c.github.io/w3process/#rec-rescind) for details on what happens if someone disagrees with moving the document to be obsolete, superceded or rescinded.

 The document will then be replublished as an Obsolete or Rescinded Recommendation.
 Future W3C Recommendations will not normatively reference Rescinded Recommendations.

-If only a part of a W3C Recommendation needs to be obsoleted, superceded or rescinded then the document must go through the [Revised Recommendation](#) process.
+If only a part of a W3C Recommendation needs to be obsoleted, superceded or rescinded then the document must go through the [Revised Recommendation](#revised-recommendation-edited-and-amended-recommendations) process.

 # Member Submissions
 Members can make document submissions to the W3C.
 These documents usually detail a technology or other ideas applicable to the Web.
-These documents have been developed outside the W3C, so they have not gone through the W3C [Recommendation Track](#) and are not W3C Recommendations.
+These documents have been developed outside the W3C, so they have not gone through the W3C [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and are not [W3C Recommendations](#w3c-recommendation).
 They can become a basis of future work, but there is no guarentee of this.

-Member Submissions are a good way to build support for new work proposals for an upcoming Working Group; if a Working Groups already exists it is preferable that technology is contributed through the Working Group as normal and follows the [Recommendation Track](#) rather than as a Member Submission.
+Member Submissions are a good way to build support for new work proposals for an upcoming Working Group; if a Working Group already exists it is preferable that technology is contributed through the Working Group as normal and follows the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) rather than as a Member Submission.

 Only one member makes a Member Submission, even if more than one member worked on the original documents.
-Strict processes are involved in making a Member Submission and on giving statements on Member Submissions, please see the W3C Process Document on [Information Required in a Submission Request](https://w3c.github.io/w3process/#SubmissionReqs) and [Submitter Rights](https://w3c.github.io/w3process/#SubmissionRights).
+Strict processes are involved in making a Member Submission, please see the W3C Process Document on [Information Required in a Submission Request](https://w3c.github.io/w3process/#SubmissionReqs) and [Submitter Rights](https://w3c.github.io/w3process/#SubmissionRights).

-Member Submissions are to follow the [Publication Rules](https://www.w3.org/pubrules/) and are sent to the [Team](#).
-[The Director](#) will announce the Member Submission request to the AC then approve or reject the submissions.
-A rejected Member Submission can be appealed to the TAG or Advisory Board.
-Information on the appeakl process can be found in the [W3C Process Document](https://w3c.github.io/w3process/#SubmissionNo).
+Member Submissions are to follow the [Publication Rules](https://www.w3.org/pubrules/) and are sent to the [W3C Team](#the-w3c-team).
+[The Director](#the-director) will announce the Member Submission request to the [AC](#advisory-committee-ac) then approve or reject the submissions.
+A rejected Member Submission can be appealed to the [TAG](#technical-architecture-group-tag) or [Advisory Board](#advisory-board-ab).
+Information on the appeal process can be found in the [W3C Process Document](https://w3c.github.io/w3process/#SubmissionNo).

 The Team can then publish the Member Submission along with any supportive documents and comments; this will then be available to all W3C members and the public.